SallyNader/eks-cluster/README.md

 ## Project Summery:
 This project aim to build infrastructure in multiple availability zones to provide high availability and scalability, this IAC will build the following:
 <br/>
-1- Create VPC with public subnets, private subnets, NAT gateway and internet gateway.<br/>
+1- Creates VPC with public subnets and private subnets, NAT gateway and internet gateway.<br/>
-2- Create NFS.<br/>
+2- Creates EFS.<br/>
-3- Use backend state to save the state of terraform on it using s3 and dynamodb database.<br/>
+3- Uses remote backend state to save the state of terraform on it using s3 and dynamodb database.<br/>
-4- EKS cluster and deploy EC2 instances on multiple availability zones.<br/>
+4- Creates EKS cluster and deploy EC2 instances on multiple availability zones.<br/>
 5- Creates auto scaling group to build bastion hosts to be able to ssh to EC2 instances on private network.<br/>
+6- Creates kubernetes deployments and services to deploy node.js project.<br/>
-6- Scans the project code using Sonarqube to check code quality.<br/>
+7- Scans the project code using Sonarqube to check code quality.<br/>
 ## Tools:

 1- AWS            <br/>
 2- Terraform        <br/>
-3- Ansible        <br/>
-4- Kubernetes<br/>
+3- Kubernetes<br/>
-5- Jenkins<br/>
+4- Jenkins<br/>
-6- Sonarqube<br/>
+5- Sonarqube<br/>

 ## Prequesties: <br/>
 1- You should have AWS account.  <br/>